-The Express entry program was formally introduced by the Canadian government in 2015.
+The Canadian government formally introduced the Express Entry program in 2015.
 It is an electronic process designed to choose immigrants based on their skill leading to a potential permanent settlement in Canada.
 Note that the Express Entry is only a file management system and not an immigration program.
 It consists of a number of immigration programs that you may be eligible for.
-Some of the programs along with their description that you can choose from are as follow:
+Some of the programs, along with their description that you can choose from are as follow:

-If you have work experience and skills under the Canadian National occupation classification (NOC) level 0, A or B; you may be eligible to apply under the Federal skill Worker Program.
-Your application will be assessed according to your work experience, skills and ability to economically establish yourself in Canada.
-Some of the credentials through which you can get points for FSWP route are; age, experience, language ability, education, having a valid job offer in Canada and adaptability.
-In addition to the above selections factors, one must have sufficient financial proof in order to maintain his/her living in Canada without recourse of public funds.
+If you have work experience and skills under the Canadian National occupation classification (NOC) level 0, A, or B; you may be eligible to apply under the Federal skill Worker Program.
+Your application will be assessed according to your work experience, skills, and ability to economically establish yourself in Canada.
+Some of the credentials through which you can get points for the FSWP route are age, experience, language ability, education, having a valid job offer in Canada, and adaptability.
+In addition to the above selections' factors, one must have sufficient financial proof in order to maintain his/her living in Canada without recourse of public funds.
 One is required to achieve at least 67 points in the FSWP in order to qualify for express entry.

 The Federal Skilled Trade program was established by the Canadian government to lessen the shortage of skilled labor in 2013.
 If you have skill trades this program is for you.
 You must have at least two years of experience in the skill trades you aim to apply in and meet the minimum job requirements set up by the National Occupation Classification (NOC).
 You must also have a valid job offer and sufficient language skills.
 You may also fall under the category of skill Type B which requires a college diploma or apprenticeship training.
 Some of the categories you can look into are Agricultural and production, bakers, chefs, construction, industrial, maintenance, manufacturing, processing, and transportation.

-Under this program, you can be nominated by provinces and territories of Canada for permanent residence.
-In order to be eligible, you must have the skills, education or work experience which can contribute to the Canadian economy.
+Under this Provincial Nominee Program (PNP), you can be nominated by provinces and territories of Canada for permanent residence.
+In order to be eligible, you must have the skills, education, or work experience, which can contribute to the Canadian economy.
 Each territory/province has its own criteria for nomination.
 You can be nominated under (a) non-Express Entry stream OR (b) Express Entry stream.
-To apply for the PNP you have to apply to a province/territory, be selected by a province/territory and then apply to IRCC for permanent residence.
+To apply for the PNP you have to apply to a province/territory, be selected by a province/territory, and then apply to IRCC for permanent residence.

 The Start-Up visa is for entrepreneurs who have a unique business plan and investment to start a business in Canada which will strengthen the economy and create jobs.
 Applicants under this category must have at least 2 years of business experience and require getting backup for their business or business plan, from designated organizations in Canada.

-If you are self-employed and contribute to the cultural, athletic or agricultural sectors of the Canadian economy then this program is for you.
-You must have at least 2 years of experience in the certain categories to be eligible for this immigration program.
+If you are self-employed and contribute to the cultural, athletic, or agricultural sectors of the Canadian economy then this program is for you.
+You must have at least 2 years of experience in certain categories to be eligible for this immigration program.

 1. You are not a convention refugee (a convention refugee is someone who is outside their country of origin or normally residency and who cannot return to their country due to fear of persecution or face life threats).